ricardoboss/STEP/StepLang.Wiki/Functions/Substring.md

 ```

 - `subject` is the string to take a substring from.
 - `start` is the index of the first character to include in the substring (0-based).
-Must be greater than or equal to 0.
 - `length` is the number of characters to include in the substring.
 Must be greater than or equal to 0.

 # Remarks